iatek/jquery-socialist/README.md

 ================

     - Display updates from multiple social networks in attractive visual layouts
-    - Supports Facebook, Twitter, LinkedIn, YouTube, Tumblr, Pinterest, RSS Feeds, Craigslist, Google+ and more..
+    - Supports Facebook, Twitter, LinkedIn, YouTube, Tumblr, Flickr, Pinterest, RSS Feeds, Craigslist, Google+ and more..
     - Multiple themes
     - Easy to implement with just a few lines of code